Okay, so Obama's out there now saying, time to stop debating and time to work together.

 Well, they just disappeared.

-Oh, okay, they're they're gone.
+Oh, okay, they're gone.

 Yeah, yeah, they're gone.

-So With 2.2 million fewer jobs to fill, obviously the unemployment rate is going to not quite be as high because the universe is lower.
+So with 2.2 million fewer jobs to fill, obviously the unemployment rate is going to not quite be as high because the universe is lower.

-Okay, so they monkey around with that, maybe.
+Okay, so they monkey around with that maybe.

-They uh Jimmy, the number.
+They jimmy the number.

-But let's get to the meat and potatoes of this story, because this is not good for our country, folks.
+But let's get to the meat and potatoes of this story because this is not good for our country, folks.

-The share of the population that's working fell to its lowest level since uh last year.
+The share of the population that's working fell to its lowest level since last year, since women started entering the workforce in large numbers three decades ago, actually.

-That's the share of the population that's working fell to its lowest level since women started entering the workforce.
+The share of the population that's working fell to its lowest level since women started entering the workforce.

 Only 45.4% of Americans had jobs in 2010.